day8/re-frame/docs/WIP/README.md

 #### 2nd Domino

-In response to an `event`, an application must compute its ramification (its ambition, its intent) - what should happen as a result.
+In response to an `event`, an application must compute the implication (the ambition, the intent).
 This is known as `event handling`.

 Event handler functions compute `effects`.
-Or, more accurately, they compute a **description of `effects`**, which is to say they say, declaratively, how the world should change (because of the event).
+Or, more accurately, they compute a **description of `effects`**, which means they say, declaratively, how the world should change (because of the event).

-Much of the time, only the state of the SPA itself need change, but sometimes the outside world too must be effected (localstore, cookies, databases, emails, logs, etc).
+Much of the time, only the state of the SPA itself need change, but sometimes the outside world must too must be effected (localstore, cookies, databases, emails, logs, etc).

 #### 3rd Domino

 These descriptions of `effects` are actioned.
-The intent is made real.
+The intent is realised.

 Now, to a functional programmer, `effects` are scary in a [xenomorph kind of way](https://www.google.com.au/search?q=xenomorph).